Branch of Geospatial Support

 Background and History

 The Office of Trust Services Geospatial Support (OTSGS) was renamed the Branch of Geospatial Support in 2015.
 The current email address for the Branch of Geospatial Support Help Desk is firstname.lastname@example.org.

 ArcGIS version 10.2.2 is now available for both the BIA and tribal participants.
 This new version is mostly a quality improvement release.
 For more information, refer to What's New in ArcGIS 10.2.2, found in the ESRI's ArcGIS Resources web page.

 ArcGIS v10.2.1 and 10.2.2 patches and service packs are available on ESRI's Patches and Service Packs web page.
 Contact your IT desktop support representative to install any patches you need.
 For questions about which patches you may need, contact the Geospatial Support Help Desk by email at email@example.com or by phone at 877.293.9494.

-The April to September 2014 OTSGS Training Schedule has been released.
-Sign up early to guarantee your spot.
-Please submit your registration form by email firstname.lastname@example.org or by fax to 303.231.5229.
+The Geospatial Training Brochure and Schedule for October 2016–March 2017 is available.
+Sign-up early to guarantee your spot.
+Please submit your registration form to the Geospatial Support Help Desk by email at firstname.lastname@example.org or fax to 303.231.5229.
 Registration forms can be found at the end of the training schedule.
 We look forward to seeing you at one of our many training sessions.